isomerpages/wsg-ssg-redirect/pages/privacy.md

 title: Privacy Statement
 permalink: /privacy/
 ---
 ### **Privacy Policy**

-This website is jointly operated by the SkillsFuture Singapore Agency ("SSG") and Workforce Singapore Agency ("WSG").
+This website is jointly operated by the SkillsFuture Singapore Agency ("**SSG**") and Workforce Singapore Agency ("**WSG**").
 SSG provides services and resources pertaining to training and skills development.
 WSG provides services and resources pertaining to career development.
-The services provided shall be known as the "Services".
-The words "we", "us" and "our" shall refer to SSG and WSG.
+The services provided shall be known as the "**Services**".
+The words "**we**", "**us**" and "**our**" shall refer to SSG and WSG.

-This privacy policy (the "Policy") is between SSG, WSG and you as user of the Website and Services.
+This privacy policy (the "**Policy**") is between SSG, WSG and you as user of the Website and Services.

-By logging in accessing the Website and using the Services, you represent that you are at least eighteen (18) years old and you are deemed to have read, understood and accepted the terms and conditions of this Policy and the Terms of Use at https://www.ssg-wsg.gov.sg/terms-of-use.html as amended from time to time.
+By logging in accessing the Website and using the Services, you represent that you are at least eighteen (18) years old and you are deemed to have read, understood and accepted the terms and conditions of this Policy and the Terms of Use at [https://www.ssg-wsg.gov.sg/terms-of-use.html](https://www.ssg-wsg.gov.sg/terms-of-use.html)as amended from time to time.
 In the event that you are below eighteen (18) years of age, you confirm that you have your parent’s or legal guardian’s consent ("Requisite Consent") to the terms of this Policy.
 Unless otherwise defined in this Policy, capitalised terms used in this Policy shall have the respective meaning set out in the Terms of Use.

-1. Introduction and Scope of this Policy
+**1. Introduction and Scope of this Policy**

 We take your privacy very seriously and are committed to protecting your privacy and providing you with means to safely use the Website and our Services.
 This Policy sets out how we collect, use and protect Personal Data (as defined below) which you have provided to us through the Website and Services.

 "Personal Data" refers to personally identifiable information about you including your name, phone number, email address and contact details, and other personal information incidental to your interaction with the Services.

-2. Data Collected
+**2. Data Collected**

-You shall be deemed to have consented to the collection and retention by SSG and WSG of any Personal Data collected ("Additional Personal Data") through your use of the Website.
+You shall be deemed to have consented to the collection and retention by SSG and WSG of any Personal Data collected ("**Additional Personal Data**") through your use of the Website.

 We may also collect other information directly from you ("Data") in the following ways: through your IP address, web browser type and version and/or operating system (automatically collected);
 through your activity on or through the Website (including your input of search terms or skills on the Website, through the feedback survey or through the usage pattern on the Website) and site you exit to (automatically collected); and through any other data and information you provide us with by whatever means of communication.
-All Personal Data, Additional Personal Data and Data collected from you shall be done in accordance with this Policy (collectively referred to as "Collected Data").
+All Personal Data, Additional Personal Data and Data collected from you shall be done in accordance with this Policy (collectively referred to as "**Collected Data**").

 In accessing the Website and using the Services, you have consented for us to collect such Collected Data, in order for us to provide the Services to you effectively.

-3. Retention, Use and Storage of Collected Data by SSG and WSG
+**3. Retention, Use and Storage of Collected Data by SSG and WSG**

 We require the Collected Data to provide you with the best possible service and experience when using our Services and the Website.
 The Collected Data may be used by us for the following reasons: to operate the Services and provide the Services to you;